 - Safety meetings should be held for the entire crew upon arrival at each new location.
 Require additional safety meetings for all stunts, special effects, water, or other potentially hazardous activity.
-In the case of unusual circumstances such as stunts and special effects, safety meetings should be held with all the involved parties.
+In the case of unusual circumstances such as stunts and special effects, safety meetings should be held with all involved parties.
 Normally, that would include the director, the first assistant director, the director of photography, the stunt coordinator, the stunt performers, and any special effects crew involved. - Work reasonable hours.
-Avoid work days longer than 12 hours, including commute time to and from the location. - Firearms.
+Avoid workdays longer than 12 hours, including commute time to and from the location. - Firearms.
 All firearms are prohibited from all shoots, including those that require blanks.
-Any use of 'non-guns' or plastic 'prop guns' must have safety orange barrel tips displayed at all times. - Be aware of your surroundings.
-When you arrive at a new location, begin with a walk-through of the area to see if there is any damage or danger.
+Any use of 'non-guns' or plastic 'prop guns' must have safety orange barrel tips displayed at all times. - Driving.
+Students are not permitted to have actors drive a moving car.
+Instead, consider a stationary scene, such as a parked car, or create a green screen backdrop to simulate driving. - Be aware of your surroundings.
+When you arrive at a new location, begin with a walk-through of the area to see if there is any danger.
 Keep an eye on your crew and lend a hand as needed.
-Throughout the work day, keep the use of electronic devices to a minimum to avoid distraction and do not use earbuds or headphones. - Demand good housekeeping on the set.
+Keep the use of electronic devices to a minimum to avoid distraction and do not use earbuds or headphones. - Demand good housekeeping on the set.
 Walkways and work areas should be kept free of equipment and debris. - Require "no smoking" policies on set.
 Provide designated smoking areas with butt cans.
 Be sure to empty and take away these cans at the end of the shoot. - Have firefighting equipment (extinguishers, sprinklers, hoses, etc.) on set and make sure they are all in working order. - Practice safe cable management.
 Make sure that cables are routed properly and cover them with mats, gaffer's tape, and/or crossovers in traffic areas. - Do not allow pranks or roughhousing on the set.
-Distracting crew members from their jobs could result in injury - Ensure the crew is informed of weather and shooting conditions, including clothing (heat, cold, rain, snow, etc.).
+Distracting crew members from their jobs could result in injury. - Ensure the crew is informed of weather and shooting conditions, including clothing (heat, cold, rain, snow, etc.).
 Provide protective equipment such as safety glasses or hearing protection when needed.
-Be aware of general location safety concerns such as extreme temperature or precipitation, unsafe terrain, nasty critters, and vegetation.
+Be aware of safety concerns such as extreme temperature or precipitation, unsafe terrain, and nasty critters.